turingschool/backend-curriculum-site/module4/lessons/sql-in-node.md

 ```

 It should give you some feedback that it worked.
 Now do `heroku open` and magic!
 You have data.

+I've walked you through deployment here to get you going.
+This is not necessarily something I expect you can just figure out on your own, but Heroku does have good documentation whenever you run into problems.
+Just don't forget about your `heroku logs` and you should be fine.

 ## More Your Turn